Orply.

 Richard Socher

-Richard Socher is co-founder and CEO of Recursive Superintelligence, an AI startup developing recursive self-improving AI systems.
-He is also co-founder and CEO of You.com, co-founder and managing partner of AIX Ventures, and a former Chief Scientist and EVP at Salesforce after its acquisition of his AI startup MetaMind.
+CEO and co-founder of Recursive, CEO and founder of You.com, and co-founder and managing partner of AIX Ventures.
+He is an AI researcher and entrepreneur who previously served as Chief Scientist and EVP at Salesforce after its acquisition of his startup MetaMind.

 AI Demand Pushes Beyond Nvidia Into Power, Memory, and Compute Markets